30th November, 2021

 Although auroras are the generic name given to this natural phenomenon involving charged particles and solar wind, Aurora Borealis is the name given to the Northern Lights in the northern hemisphere.
 At the south-pole in Antarctica, there is another aurora which is named the Aurora Australis, Australis meaning southern.
 These light shows look exactly the same thing, they just occur at different ends of the planet.

-If all this talk about auroras has got you itching to go and witness this phenomenon for yourselves, then you have quite a few different options to do so.
+If all this talk about auroras has got you itching to go and witness this phenomenon for yourselves, then say no more.
 A cruise holiday is our most popular way of seeing the Northern Lights and we have an itinerary just for that.
 Spirit of Adventure will embark on her search of the Northern Lights this coming February.
 Click here to see the full itinerary.